Brogandaisy/novelnest/README.md

 ![Upload a Book](static/assets/images/readMe/addabooknovelnest.png)

 ## Select a category for the book (Wish List, Currently Reading, Completed)
-A dropdown menu, created with HTML and styled using Bootstrap, lets users assign books to categories.
-The selection updates dynamically in the database.
+A dropdown menu, lets users assign books to categories.
+The selection updates dynamically in the database by using the Book model.

+Book model:
+        class Book(models.Model):
+    title = models.CharField(max_length=200)
+    author = models.CharField(max_length=100)
+    status_choices = [
+        ("Wishlist", "Wish List"),
+        ("Reading", "Reading"),
+        ("Completed", "Completed"),
+    ]
+    status = models.CharField(max_length=10, choices=status_choices, default="to_read")

 ![Select a Category](static/assets/images/readMe/selectacategorynorvelnest.png)

 ## Edit, amend or delete uploaded books, and move them between categories
 Users can edit book details using Django's update view, with form fields pre-populated from the database.
 When deleting a book from the users lists, an alert page is displayed to confirm deletion.
-The webpage redirects to the book detail page once saved, or deleted.
+The webpage redirects to the book detail page if saved, or if deleted it goes to the book list.

 The edit and delete buttons only display if the logged in user has uploaded the book they are viewing.
+This is done by the conditional statement below:

     {% if user.is_authenticated and book.added_by == user %}

 ![Edit and Delete](static/assets/images/readMe/editnovelnest.png)